ipfs/devgrants/open-grants/open-proposal-semantic-graph.md

 ### IPSG

 An open source library as a configurable extension/plugin embedded into or wrapping the IPFS daemon (TBD).
-We'd like to work with ProtocolLabs closely on this project to make meaningful decisions that align with the existing projects.
+We'd like to work with closely ProtocolLabs on this project to make meaningful decisions that align with the existing projects.

 #### Functionality

 At a high level, this library will wrap new functionality into IPFS with:
-- A means of configuring a local context using IPNS and multikey to partition a subset of the graph.
+- A means of configuring a local context using IPNS and multikeys to partition a subset of the graph.
-- An interface for managing contexts.
+- An interface for managing and selecting contexts.
-- An interface for linking CIDs to the graph and their node types.
+- An interface for linking CIDs to nodes in the graph (similar to IPNS).
-- An interface for adding ontologies in a format that can be translated to RDF trites/quads.
-- An in-memory graph for swapping in/out one or more graph partitions.
+- Support for working with private and shared ontologies.
+- Storing data in RDF triples/quads to the graph.
+- A unified global graph of data available to all users over IPFS.
+- A means of adding/retrieving partitions of the graph for local in-memory search.
 - An interface for searching and referencing of nodes.
-- A means of adding/retrieving partitions of the RDF graph to IPFS via IPLD.

-Stretch goal is to support a naming service, (e.g. IPNS+ENS) and gossipub for subscribing to partitions.
+Stretch goal is to support a naming service, (e.g. IPNS+ENS) and gossipub for subscribing to changes in partitions of the graph.

 ## Development Roadmap

-**NOTE:** Due to the size of the project, this roadmap is a bit "hand wavey" but covers the general work to be performed to get a working version of IPSG published.
+**NOTE:** Due to the size of the project, this roadmap is a bit "hand wavey" but covers the general work to be performed for a working version of IPSG.

 ### Milestone 1 - Interface & Prototype
 **Estimate**: ~1 Months
 **Team**: All members

-This phase will be about defining the proper interface and integrations the IPSG will take.
+This phase will be about defining the proper interface and integrations for IPSG.
 We will need support from ProtocolLabs on this design as it will be the foundation for the entire project.

 #### Deliverables
 - A whitepaper for reference on design goals, purpose, and functionality.